Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval

 We further consider two practical dimensions that influence attack behavior: \textit{prompt structure} and \textit{retrieval configurations}.
 The first focuses on the prompt formulation itself, assessing whether changes in mRAG context composition affect the model’s susceptibility to leakage.
 The second dimension examines how variations in context size, candidate pool size, and reranking affect the extent of privacy exposure.
 Together, these analyses provide a nuanced understanding of how system-level design choices affect privacy.
 In particular, we observe high sensitivity to image ordering, as placing the input image \textit{before} the retrieved set substantially reduces leakage compared to putting it \textit{after}.
-We also find that rerank provides consistent mitigation on the ICR attack, but its effectiveness is dataset-dependent and retrieval size dependent -- attack success rate \textit{increases} as the size of the retrieved set included in the prompt context increases.
+We also find that rerank provides consistent mitigation on the ICR attack, however, its effectiveness is dataset-dependent and retrieval size dependent---attack success rates \textit{increase} as the size of the retrieved set included in the prompt context increases.

-Our \textbf{main contributions} are: (i) we conduct a systematic analysis of MIA and ICR attacks on image-centric mRAG under realistic visual transformations; (ii) we perform multiple ablation studies exploring the effects of prompt structure and variations on retrieve–rerank configurations; and (iii) we provide empirical insights on potential mitigation strategies.
-Our findings highlight an emerging need for privacy-aware mRAG.
+Our \textbf{main contributions} are: (i) we conduct a systematic analysis of MIA and ICR attacks on image-centric mRAG under realistic visual transformations; (ii) we perform multiple ablation studies exploring the effects of prompt structure and variations in retrieve-rerank configurations; and (iii) we provide empirical insights into potential mitigation strategies.
+Our findings highlight an emerging need for privacy-aware mRAG systems.